TranscribeMe Special Opportunities

 2Step QAs are also eligible for our weekly QA Sweepstakes and for other promotions and bonus opportunities for our QA teams!

 NOTE: The Stamper team is not currently accepting new applicants.
-We will announce on Yammer once the exam reopens.
+We will announce on TM Watercooler if the exam reopens.

 Stampers are responsible for adding timestamps and speaker IDs to First Draft Plus files, which includes many different clients, so the subject matter and number of speakers will vary greatly.
 Generally, Stamper files pay $7/AH; however, some files pay up to $10/AH.
 Stampers are eligible for our weekly QA Sweepstakes and for other promotions and bonus opportunities for our QA teams!